Fife (instrument): In military music

 By the early 19th century, warfare was changing and fifes were no longer practical as combat signaling devices, being gradually replaced by the infantry bugle.
-They were still used as signaling (as opposed to musical) instruments by American units during the Civil War, but were gradually phased out by the 1880s.
+They were still used as signaling (as opposed to musical) instruments by American units during the Civil War, but were gradually phased out by the 1880s (the same case in France).
 A similar evolution occurred in the British Army.
 The US Marines were the last American units to drop fifers from their rolls.
-However, the British have an unbroken tradition of using fife and drum corps attached to their regiments, with whom they still parade regularly.
+However, the British have an unbroken tradition of using fife and drum corps attached to their infantry regiments, with whom they still parade regularly.
 Germany also continued an unbroken tradition of fife and drum corps until the end of World War II.
 They were integral to the regular German Army, Air Force and Navy, and not merely part of the Hitler Youth and the Nazi Party organizations.
 Bands of fifes and drums were regularly at the head of regimental parades and ceremonies of the infantry regiments, military schools and naval and air bases.
-The tradition of fifes and drums, through, even carried on even in the Cold War, as both the West German Bundeswehr and the East German National People's Army formed dedicated sections.
+The tradition of fifes and drums, though, even carried on in the Cold War, as both the West German Bundeswehr and the East German National People's Army formed dedicated sections.

-Today the fife's military legacy can still be seen in marching bands, for example in English, Welsh and Irish military units and in the pipes and drums of Scottish regiments.
+Today the fife's military legacy can be seen in marching bands, for example in English, Welsh and Irish military units and in the pipes and drums of Scottish regiments.
 There are fife and drum corps in Switzerland, and the United States "Old Guard" has a ceremonial one.
 British fife and drum bands play at ceremonies such as the Trooping of the Colour.
 Amateur historical reenactment groups and dedicated civil bands sometimes feature fife and drum corps sporting period military costumes from the Revolutionary War, the War of 1812, the Mexican War or the American Civil War.

 Military fife and drum bands can be heard in Germany, where they are part of the Bundeswehr.
 The Bundeswehr Staff Band Berlin and the Bundeswehr Band Bonn have fifes and drums assigned, as do the bands attached to the Bundeswehr Military Music Service in the German Army, German Navy and the Luftwaffe.

 The Chilean Army and Chilean Navy have dedicated fife, drum and bugle bands attached to the main military bands.
 They are seen especially at the annual parades on May 21 and September 18 and 19.
 This tradition is now adopted by various Chilean elementary and secondary schools and colleges, both public and private, which frequently appear at public events.